florianbuehler/spotify/README.md

 ## 🔧 Development

-Run
+To start the development server with hot reload configured, run
 ```shell script
 npm run dev
 ```
-to start the development server on `http://localhost:3000`.
+and then navigate to `http://localhost:3000` in your Browser.

 To help ensuring some basic formatting and code quality standards, the project has prettier and eslint configured.
 So you can simply use
 ```shell script